Module: Interdisciplinary Media Project

 No registration in advance needed.
 The course is limited to 25 students.

-If more than 25 students register for the course in the first session we apply the official rules from the current AllgStuPO §36 to limit the number of attendees.
+If in the first session more students register for the course than available we apply the official rules from the current AllgStuPO §36 to limit the number of attendees.

 This seminar provides an introduction to data privacy focussing on human aspects of usable privacy.
 Within the seminar the different concepts of usable privacy, human computer interaction and the legal requirements will be introduced, as well as experimental design requirements.